Flexible Instructional Day (FID) Information for Parents

 How will parents and students be notified of a FID?

-The district will use the all-call system like it typically does and the message will state that a FID has been called and students should complete their FID work.
+The district will use the all-call system like it typically does, and the message will state that a FID has been called and students should complete their FID work.
 The district will also post the notice on its website.

 What if a student was scheduled to be absent on a FID or cannot complete the work due to illness?

-What if there is a power outage or the internet is down and my student cannot complete the work?
+What if there is a power outage or the internet is down, and my student cannot complete the work?

-Please send a note to the school explaining the reason the student was unable to complete the work on the FID.
-The student has five (5) school days to make up the work and submit it for full credit.
+Please send a note to the school explaining why the student could not complete the work on the FID.
+The student has five (5) school days to complete and submit the work for full credit.
+The FID counts as one of those five (5) days.
+This means that students have the FID plus four (4) additional school days to turn in their work for full credit.

 How will you track attendance on FIDs?